Custom Plugin Deployment

 Plugin Deployment

-Plugin deployment is composed of the following stages:
+Plugin deployment for a zip file is composed of the following stages:

 Plugin API call